acrosman/Salesforce2Sql/ReadMe.md

 _No data is replicated just the schema._

 If you are looking for help migrating data between Salesforce Orgs you may want check out the [Salesforce Open Source Commons Data Generation Toolkit Project](https://github.com/SFDO-Community-Sprints/DataGenerationToolkit).

+## Getting Started

+You can either download the [latest release](releases/latest) for your operating system or run from code.

+There should always be a release for Windows (the exe file is an installer), Mac (the dmg file is a standard disk image), and Linux (the tar file contains the executable).

+To run the project from code you will need a working copy of [NodeJS](https://nodejs.org) 14 or later.
+To make it useful you will also need a Salesforce org you want to mirro, and a MySQL, Mariadb, or Postgres database you can create tables in.

+1. Clone this repo (or create your own fork) to your local machine.
+1. Run: `npm install` from the project root directory, and wait for all the packages to load (this takes a few minutes).
+1. Run: `npm start`

 ## Salesforce Login